Ambrosia/datcord/README.md

 # DiscordElixir
-Library to make interacting with Discord in Elixier easier.
+Library to make interacting with Discord in Elixir easier.

 ## Progress